Winston Hills

 AreaSearch analysis of employment trends sees Winston Hills performing better than 90% of local markets assessed across Australia

-Education & training has particularly notable concentration, with employment levels at 1.3 times the regional average.
-However, transport, postal & warehousing is under-represented, with only 3.1% of Winston Hills's workforce compared to Greater Sydney's 5.3%.
-The area appears to offer limited local employment opportunities as indicated by Census data.
-Between September 2024 and September 2025, employment increased by 2.8%, while labour force increased by 3.1%, resulting in a slight rise in unemployment of 0.2 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
-State-level data from NSW to November 25 shows employment contracted by 0.03%, with the state unemployment rate at 3.9%, compared to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Winston Hills.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Winston Hills's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Conversely, transport, postal & warehousing is under-represented, with only 3.1% of Winston Hills's workforce compared to Greater Sydney's 5.3%.
+The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment increased by 2.8% while labour force increased by 3.0%, resulting in an unemployment rise of 0.2 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a similar unemployment rise of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Winston Hills's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment